alienfast/docker-rails/README.md

 # ---
 # Make the host user's id_rsa key available to the web container e.g. for cloning from github
-#   If you see "Host key verification failed", make sure to turn off strict hosts
+#   If you see "Host key verification failed", make sure the same command runs on the host first
-#   with something like echo -e "Host bitbucket.org\n\tStrictHostKeyChecking no\n" >> ~/.ssh/config
+#   which will add to the known_hosts file.
+The known_hosts is copied from the host to the ssh-agent automatically.
 ssh-agent:
   containers:
     - web